 I plan to formally consult on other topics this year, including the Indian Healthcare Improvement Fund, health care facilities construction, and my third priority on improving the quality of and access to care.
+And we will consult on implementation of long-term care in IHS as we move forward.
+Today is not a consultation - it is an opportunity to begin to discuss how we could implement.
+We will formally consult with Tribes as a next step.
 All of these consultations are opportunities to partner with Tribes.

 I have also held extensive listening sessions with Tribes and have conducted more than 270 Tribal Delegation Meetings at IHS headquarters and at national meetings since being sworn in over a year ago.
 And I am in the process of visiting all 12 IHS Areas to consult with Tribes, which was one of the recommendations from our consultation last year.
 I have visited 11 of 12 Areas so far.
-I visited the Aberdeen Area in August.
+I will meet with the Navajo Area once their elections are completed.